aws/aws-sdk-java-v2/README.md

 ## Using the SDK

-The recommended way to use the AWS SDK for Java in your project is to consume it from Maven.
+The recommended way to use the AWS SDK for Java in your project is to consume it from Maven Central.

 #### Importing the BOM ####